The Astrology Podcast

 PW: That was the saddest and sweetest story, Chris.

 CB: Thank you.
-That is that is me.
-That’s what I’m good at.
+That is me, that’s what I’m good at.

 PW: And it’s interesting too.
 Something I’ve noticed when people are having children that sometimes the relevant fifth house transit seems to be happening around the time of birth.
 And there have been some cases where there haven’t been any kind of fifth house transit and I always kind of wondered what is that about, but then if I scroll back nine months prior to the birth, then that’s when you see the big fifth house thing.
 So it’s interesting to see how sometimes the fifth house activation or transit for someone when they’re becoming a parent doesn’t always correspond with the birth but sometimes with the conception or something just after birth.
 So yeah, really interesting example, Chris.

 CB: Yeah.
 Well, we talked about that actually at one point.
 I think it was in episode 15, you and I talked about the ethics of using electional astrology at a time of birth.
 But that wasn’t the main reason I’m bringing that up.
 The main reason I’m bringing it up is because you were having a Saturn return when you had your last child in the fifth house.